JakeEBrooks/JakeEBrooks.github.io/docs/programming_concepts/universal_principles.md

 x = 2
 ```

 and it will automatically know you're talking about some kind of integer.
-In C, it's slightly different because the C compiler wants to know exactly what datatype your variable is, so the same variable definition would be:
+In C, it's slightly different because the C compiler wants to know exactly what datatype your variable is in advance, so the same variable definition would be:

 ```c
 int x = 2;
 ```

-The reason why there is a difference is actually quite important, but I'll defer that explanation to a later section.
+In both languages, anytime you type `x` the program will know you're actually talking about the integer number `2`.

 ## Functions
 Functions are nice and (mostly) simple, and you should use them as much as possible.
 There are a number of reasons to make liberal use of functions, including making your program faster, but we'll get into that later.

 Simply put, a function takes in *something*, and then performs a task using that *something*.
 The *something* it takes in can be anything, and it doesn't have to just be one thing; functions can take in as many *somethings* as you want them to.
 Say we want a function to add together *any* two integers.
-In python this would look something like:
+In Python this would look something like:

 ```python
 def add(x, y):